wentaowanguc/ExpoSE/README.md

 ## Directory Structure

 `Report` contains my report source code. `Presentation` contains my presentation delivered in Term 1. `Documents` contains the final report PDF. `ExpoSE_Original_README.md` is the original README for the project.
-My experimental result logs can be found in `Report/Tests`.
+The logs of my experiments can be found in `Report/Tests`.

 ## Installation and Running